signaturebysarah1-oss/sbs/README.md

 ### Database migrations

 Apply the SQL files in `src/database/migrations` in numeric order to a new database.
 Existing deployments should apply only the new migrations:

 - `008_one_pending_draft_per_customer.sql` — adds the partial unique index that enforces one active draft per authenticated customer at the database level.
 - `009_cart_overhaul.sql` — replaces the guest-session cart design with a status-based authenticated cart.
 Adds `status` (`active`, `submitted`, `abandoned`) to `carts`, a partial unique index enforcing one active cart per profile, snapshot columns on `cart_items` (`product_name_snapshot`, `image_url_snapshot`, `selected_color`, `selected_material`, `selected_size`), makes `cart_items.product_id` nullable, and creates the `cart_history` table.
+- `010_quote_contact_method.sql` — adds `contact_method` (`email`, `whatsapp`) to `quote_requests` so the customer's preferred contact channel is stored alongside the quote.

 ### Production